AgainFaster/django-country-blocker/README.md

 COUNTRY_BLOCK_DEBUG_COUNTRY : sets the user_country equal to this value for all users, letting you test as if you are in this country.
 False by default.

+COUNTRY_BLOCK_DEBUG_REGION : sets the region_code equal to this value for all users, letting you test as if you are in this region.
+False by default.

 COUNTRY_BLOCK_DEBUG : sets the user_country equal to the first allowed country in the list, letting you test as if you are in the first allowed country.
 False by default.